-Every prepper should set aside part of their survival budget for a pair of quality watchdogs – and for the training of the canines.
+Every prepper should set aside part of their survival budget for a pair of quality watchdogs, their training, AND basic survival items for their own survival.
 Even the best of all classic watchdog breeds should undergo training with the family members that will be their primary handlers.
 Leaving the ability of the dog to do its job to chance could likely greatly inhibit your chances of survival.

 If you will be riding out the apocalypse on a homesteading survival retreat (and you really should be planning to go that route) both a pair of livestock guardian and herd dogs are highly recommended.
 Although the skills and tasks of these type of dog breeds are similar, the application of those skills and overall demeanor is decidedly different.

 1. Akita – This watchdog breed is highly regarded as being one of the easiest to train.
 Akita dogs are also known to be extremely family friendly and loyal.
 They are incredibly alert dogs with a high level of intelligence.

 2. German Shepherd – These dogs are also extremely loyal and have been known to defend its handler no matter what the cost to its own life – making them the top choice of canines for both law enforcement and military agencies.
 German Shepherds typically exude confidence and rarely ever develop a rebellious demeanor during their training.